 Lower employee engagement, less confidence among workers, and lack of trust within the organization are the direct impacts of not having a company culture.

 Currently, employees are more receptive; as per TeamStage, 88% of job seekers consider a healthy culture essential for success.
 So, the proper onboarding process would show the new employees how they can learn and positively influence work.

 Managers often cultivate mentorship, teamwork, and leadership through the onboarding process.
 It forges powerful, lasting connections among employees and uses the human element to connect the existing employees to new hires on a personal, emotional level.

 According to Bit.Ai, 75% of employers rate collaboration and teamwork as "very important."
-So managers must develop their teams, pass institutional knowledge, and aim for future organizational leaders from day 1.
+So managers must develop their teams, pass institutional knowledge, and aim for future organizational values and leaders from day 1.

 As a decision-maker or a business owner, you put a lot of effort, time, and money into recruiting an employee, so you want to ensure these investments pay off, but how can you reliably measure the effectiveness and impact of your new hire?

 The answer is not complex; it's the one-stop solution—conducting well-planned employee onboarding surveys.

 Imagine you are joining an organization, and within a few days or weeks, you have feedback on the workplace, but you won't come out and say it since you are the new employee.

 But what you want to say out loud is persistent and pushes you to exit the company or develop bad reviews within yourself, leading to poor work engagement.

 Now back to reality; according to Gallup, only 20% of employees are engaged at work globally.
 So an employee onboarding survey could help you to push at least the next 30%, to be more engaged in the workplace and could reduce your early attrition rate.